ArunkumarUNCC/zika_python/Codes/TimeSeries/README.txt

 2. HashtasgTweets.py - Creates timeseries data for all hashtags and all unique words from a tweet body in the data
 3. get_clusters.py - Reads time series data and generates time series clusters
 4. parse_clusters.py - Reads the generated clusters and generates WordCloud for each cluster

+Some INFO about directories inside TimeSeries directory:
+1. Results:
+  a.
+Contains WordCloud results of timeseries clusters which are produced from the data given by Hashtags.py and HashtagTweets.py programs